Tricia Helfer: 2008–2015

 In 2011, she starred in The Black Keys' music video for "Howlin' for You".
 She made guest appearances in No Ordinary Family (2011), and Franklin & Bash (2011).
 In 2011, Helfer starred as Morgana, a necromancer, in the TV series pilot 17th Precinct from Ron Moore with Galactica's co-stars James Callis and Jamie Bamber.
 In October 2011, she got the lead role in the TV pilot Scent of the Missing as Susannah, a K-9 Search and Rescue Volunteer.
 In November 2011, she appeared in the Hallmark TV movie Mistletoe Over Manhattan.
 For 2012, she signed for the recurring role of Alex Clark in the new NBC TV Series The Firm.
-On May 16, 2012, she appeared in season seven of the CBS series Criminal Minds, in which she led a team of bank-robbing serial killers.
+On May 16 and 23 of 2012, she appeared in the two-part season 7 finale of the CBS series Criminal Minds, in which she led a team of bank-robbing serial killers.
 She guest starred in the second season of the Jane Espenson web series, Husbands.

 In 2014, she played Molly Parker on ABC's Killer Women, a remake of the Argentinian drama Mujeres Asesinas, with producer Sofia Vergara.
 Also in 2014, she played Viondra Denniger, the steward and captain's wife of the titular starship in the miniseries Ascension on its long journey carrying people to populate a new world.
 Helfer voiced Sonya Blade in the fighting game, Mortal Kombat X, which was released in April 2015.

 In 2015, she appeared in the series finale of Falling Skies as the Espheni Queen, the leader of the alien race that had invaded Earth and devastated humanity.
 She also played Louise, a woman attending a doll convention, in the web series Con Man.

+2016–present

-In 2016, Helfer was added to the main cast for the second season of the Fox series Lucifer, playing the vessel of the titular character's mother.
+In 2016, Helfer was added to the main cast for the second season of the Fox series Lucifer, playing the vessel of the titular character's real mother and "Goddess of all creation".
+She served as the primary antagonist of Season 2, and a minor character in Season 3.

 In 2015–16, she played a recurring role as Evan Smith, a corporate attorney in the USA network series Suits.

 In 2019, she was added to the main cast for the fourth season of the SyFy series Van Helsing, playing Dracula, the Dark One, who is the ruler of the vampire species.